On this page some frequently asked question we

 Question: How secure

-is my message, enciphered with Enigma, today?
+is my message, when enciphered with a real Enigma or

-If you have only one short message, say less than 50
+Answer: If you only encrypt one short

-authentic German messages.
-More info on Frode Weierud's website
+on Frode Weierud's website

 .
 Today, I strongly